Responsibilities of and Expectations for Students, Faculty, and Support Staff in Distance Education Environments

 To insure optimum learning students will:

-- Log into the College portal system at least twice a day to a) receive updated information from the College and faculty members, b) interact with classmates as expected, and c) participate in course activities and submit course work;
+- Log into the University portal system at least twice a day to a) receive updated information from the University and faculty members, b) interact with classmates as expected, and c) participate in course activities and submit course work;

 - Communicate with professors in a timely manner to ask questions and to seek assistance;